How to Configure 802.1X and RADIUS for Ubiquiti UniFi

 • Authentication servers

 Supplicants are devices that want to connect, like computers or smartphones.
 Authenticators, on the other hand, control who can join the network.
-The authentication server, which usually uses RADIUS (Remote Authentication Dial In User Service), verifies the user’s information, which completes the three-way handshake.
+The authentication server, which usually uses RADIUS, verifies the user’s information, which completes the three-way handshake.

 RADIUS facilitates a safe and centralized authentication method by linking the authenticator and the supplicant.
 It manages the verification process to improve network security, serving as the guardian of user credentials.
 Organizations may track user access, enforce regulations, and keep a centralized database of user data by utilizing RADIUS.
 The main idea behind 802.1X is that supplicants, authenticators, and servers work together to make a strong authentication system that takes network security to a whole new level.

-There are many perks for UniFi network managers using 802.1X.
+There are many perks for UniFi network managers using 802.1X with a RADIUS server.
 First, it ensures that only verified and authorized devices can get in, lowering the risk of security threats and unauthorized access.
 802.1X gives administrators more control over who can access what, such as giving different devices or groups of users different jobs and rights.
 This simplifies network management and regulatory compliance.
 Also, 802.1X is a flexible and scalable security system that can adapt to new network technologies and protect the network from new dangers.

 Installing and Configuring RADIUS Server Software

 Install and set up the RADIUS server software before using the Ubiquiti UniFi RADIUS login.
-There are different kinds of RADIUS servers.
-While Microsoft’s Network Policy Server (NPS) is one of the most commonly used it has downsides, including configuration challenges with on-premise setup and scalability issues.
-Steps like adding the role services needed on a Windows Server and agreeing to accept extra services during installation add to the complexity.
+Ubiquiti UniFi works with multiple kinds of RADIUS servers, such as the UniFi RADIUS server, on-prem, or third-party cloud RADIUS options.
+While Microsoft’s Network Policy Server (NPS) is one of the most commonly used, its downsides include configuration challenges, scalability issues, and installation complexity.

-Before selecting a RADIUS software for UniFi, administrators should consider other RADIUS servers that better meet network needs and avoid NPS constraints such as the Cloud RADIUS from SecureW2.
+Before selecting a RADIUS server for UniFi, administrators should consider other RADIUS servers that better meet network needs and avoid NPS constraints, such as the Cloud RADIUS from SecureW2.

 Establishing Communication Between Ubiquiti UniFi and a RADIUS Server

-Steps to Configure 802.1X on Ubiquiti UniFi Access Point With Cloud RADIUS
+How To Configure 802.1X on a Ubiquiti UniFi Access Point With Cloud RADIUS

-Configuring 802.1X on Ubiquiti UniFi Access Points is critical for strong network security, enabling certificate-based authentication to prevent unauthorized access.
-Let’s look at how SecureW2 Cloud RADIUS works with configuring 802.1X on the Ubiquiti UniFi Access Point.
+Configuring 802.1X on Ubiquiti UniFi Access Points enables certificate-based authentication to prevent unauthorized access.
+Let’s look at how to configure SecureW2 Cloud RADIUS with 802.1X on the Ubiquiti UniFi Access Point (AP).

 1. Go to Settings > Profiles in your UniFi access point.